-Manila rope is a specific type of cordage made from hemp fibers and commonly used in a variety of industries due to its strength and resistance to sunlight and saltwater.
 Manila rope is a very durable and flexible rope material, making its use essential in a wide variety of industries.
 Manila rope is used in fishing, shipping, ranching, construction, architectural, climbing and agricultural environments.

 Manila rope is used in the crafting of handcrafts, bags, carpets, clothing, furniture and landscaping as with decorative fencing due to its visual appeal.
 More than aesthetics, the natural abaca plant hemp fibers used in the production of this rope are resistant to UV light and water, making it particularly useful in outdoor and sea contexts as does its ability to hold knots firmly.

 Manila is fast absorbing and snap resistant, allowing safe use in pulleys and winches.
 Although it will burn at temperatures greater than 180° F, these ropes will not melt like many synthetics will.
 This heat resistance adds to the rope’s mechanical capabilities.
 While it does not stretch, manila ropes may shrink when wet.
 When a wet rope dries it can become stiff and tight.
 For this reason many new ropes are immersed in water and dried before initial use as shrinkage decreases with each wetting.
 In some situations, such as nautical knots, pre-wetting is not used as the hardening and tightening of the knot may be desirable.